 In Killed by Enemy Action: a Family Tragedy I wrote about my uncle Joseph Boyland, who was machine-gunned walking along Scotland Road, Liverpool, in September 1940.
 That was a story about a family devastated by the consequences of war, yet a generation earlier war had brought the Boyland family together.
-John Boyland, Joseph’s father, fought for the King’s 5th Regiment during World War One.
-He … Continue reading World War One: when War Reunited a Family
+John Boyland, Joseph’s father, fought for the Liverpool King’s 5th Regiment during World War One. … Continue reading World War One: when War Reunited a Family

 On Tuesday 17 September 1940, Joseph Boyland, Joey to his brothers, was machine-gunned walking down Scotland Road, Liverpool.
 He died the following day at the city’s Royal Infirmary.
 Aged fourteen, he had left school and was about to ‘go to sea’.
 The Merchant Navy was a common occupation for young men in Liverpool at the time.
 The Liverpool Evening News briefly reported on 18 September … Continue reading Killed by Enemy Action: A Family Tragedy

 As I noted in The ‘Black Boy’ of the Philanthropic Society, much of Britain’s black history is hidden from the historical record, not least because histories were generally recorded of rich, white men; women and minorities are hard to locate unless they married into the aristocracy, did something extraordinary or found themselves in trouble with the law.
 It also relies on the person recording any … Continue reading Emma Clarke, Born 1875: Britain’s First Black Female Footballer